sora-xor/sora-docs/src/sora-card-kyc-tutorial.md

 ![](/.gitbook/assets/sc-KYC-Summary.png)

-When the verification of your application is successful, your IBAN will be enabled shortly (ETA 1 week), and your SORA Card will be sent to you once SORA Card Phase 2 is live. (you will be emailed about the status once the physical card shipment becomes available).
+When the verification of your application is successful, your IBAN will be enabled shortly (ETA 1 week), and your SORA Card will be sent to you once SORA Card Phase 2 is live.
+You will be emailed about the status once the physical card shipment becomes available.

 ![](/.gitbook/assets/sc-Verification-successful.png)